 Why is intervention needed?

-Amhara has beared the brunt of Ethiopia’s deforestation where an estimated 140,000 ha per year is deforested.
+Amhara has born the brunt of Ethiopia’s deforestation where an estimated 140,000 ha per year are cut.
 The high level of deforestation is a result of the combined effects of rural land use and poverty.
 With 85% of the population of Ethiopia engaged in agriculture, there has been high conversion of forest to agriculture and, combined with the charcoal and fuelwood trade and timber harvesting for construction, this has caused widespread deforestation.
 As a result of forest clearance and poor land management, extensive erosion and gully formation have left soil fertility in decline.
 Local communities now struggle to grow crops and raise livestock.

 Trees are grown at community driven nurseries, with a preference for native species, to plant in degraded lands, farmland and grazing land.
 Planting takes place alongside soil restoration activities.
 On farmland and grazing land, animal grazing is controlled through the creation of no go zones to protect the growing forest.
 The top drivers of deforestation are addressed through the production of more efficient cooking stoves to reduce charcoal consumption and the promotion of brick production to replace timber construction.
 The planting of native species provides important benefits for biodiversity conservation where deforestation threatens the survival of native species.
 The restoration efforts carry a beekeeping component which will promote pollination of the growing plants.